iann0036/tf-cfn-provider/docs/providers/tencentcloud/Dnat.md

 `VpcId` - (Required, Forces new resource) The VPC ID for the NAT Gateway.

-`Protocol` - (Required, Forces new resource) The ip protocal, valid value is tcp|udp.
+`Protocol` - (Required, Forces new resource) The ip protocol, valid value is tcp|udp.

 `ElasticIp` - (Required, Forces new resource) The elastic IP of NAT gateway association, must a [Elastic IP](eip.html).